dgp1130/blog/src/www/posts/ctor.md

 const homer = new Person('Homer Simpson');
 console.log('Successfully invoked Person part of constructor.');
 Simpson.apply(homer, [ 'Homer' ]); // Manually invoke Simpson constructor.
-Object.setPrototypeOf(homer, Simpson.prototype); // Manually assign methods.
+Object.setPrototypeOf(homer, Simpson.prototype); // Manually assign prototype.
 console.log('Successfully invoked Simpson part of constructor.');
 ```

 Based on these limitations, I believe **the modern concept of constructors is
 fundamentally flawed**.
-I believe we can design languages which provides more
+I believe we can design languages which provide more
 flexibility and in a much simpler conceptual model that what we currently have
 today.